School of Music

-The IWU music education curriculum includes a liberal arts education combined with
+The IWU music education curriculum includes a liberal arts education combined with an

 education from a professional, NASM-accredited School of Music.
-Students receive
+Students receive a strong

 general education background, as well as courses in the area of music and music

-education/professional education that include not only traditional, but also 21 st
+education/professional education that include not only traditional, but also 21 st -century music

 and teaching methods.